CAST & CREW

 (50)Robert Johnson

 The funeral director.
-Stuffed into a cheap suit too small for his fat ass, with a coffin bar in his office and a talent for theatrical threats.
+Stuffed into a cheap suit too small for his fat ass, with a bourbon habit and a talent for theatrical threats.
 He’ll cremate Ben’s remains and flush the ashes unless Kate comes up with five thousand dollars by close of business.
 This is Texas, after all.

 Larry